 You can visit AgDaily for more content from the “Banned by Stonyfield” social media group, but here is a snippet of their open letter to Stonyfield:

-“We do not believe that eating GMOs has been proven harmful to your health.”
+“We do not believe that eating GMOs have been proven harmful to your health.”

 Stonyfield’s response to the backlash they received from their anti-GMO video using children.